bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Create variable options as an array of images." />
 </p>

-Let\'s see how we do this in the JavaScript file.
+Let&apos;s see how we do this in the JavaScript file.
 The function **pickImage** starts off with an array that I have called **options**.
 And what I did is I went through many of the images in my folder, but not all of them and just put them in as strings, so I have **bacon_in_the_woods.png**, **munising**, **bend_in_the_road.png**.
-Oops, I\'ve got **bend_in_the_road** twice, think I actually in fact, we\'re going to get rid of a couple of these since I have extra, let\'s keep it nice and short and sweet.
+Oops, I&apos;ve got **bend_in_the_road** twice, think I actually in fact, we&apos;re going to get rid of a couple of these since I have extra, let&apos;s keep it nice and short and sweet.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->